-Detailed Recommendation Letter:
+Detailed Reference Letter:

-Things to add in a recommendation
+Things to add in a targeted reference

-- In a reference letter, you should state how you know the candidate.
+- In a proper reference letter, you should state how you know the candidate.
 Also introduce yourself in light of the position.

 - State some other qualities and skills the candidate has that may be helpful to the job or school.